tochinicky/loadbalancer_nginx/README.md

   ![Image](https://github.com/tochinicky/loadbalancer_nginx/assets/29289689/8d0c4284-c3c2-403c-bfbc-37f69fb55b99")

-  • Under Applications and OS Images, click on quick start and click on ubuntu:
+  • Under Applications and OS Images, click on Quick Start and click on Ubuntu:

   ![Image](https://github.com/tochinicky/loadbalancer_nginx/assets/29289689/159e90a5-1544-4ae6-bead-3cb01898a86b)

-  • Under Key Pair, click on create new key pair if you do not have one.
+  • Under Key Pair, click on Create New key pair if you do not have one.
 You can use the same key pair for all the instances you provision for this lesson:

   ![Image](https://github.com/tochinicky/loadbalancer_nginx/assets/29289689/728594ec-27fc-42f1-bca3-6e36107b1602)